jranjan/labs-technology-bytes/micro-services/microservice-patterns.md

    * RPC can be either sync of async.
    * REST is sync by definition whe over HTTP.
 Schemes like chunked responses and long polling attempt to alleviate.

-[Architectural and Design aspect] Before you choosing coupling mechanism, ask yourself?
+### Ask yourself

-      [*] Do you need streaming kind of scnearios to be solved?
+   1. Do you need streaming kind of scnearios to be solved?
-      [*] Your calls are aync or async?
+   2. Your calls are aync or async?
-      [*] Is odering of async calls are needed?
+   3. Is odering of async calls are needed?
-      [*] How much de-coupling you need, are you OK to have middleware?
+   4. How much de-coupling you need, are you OK to have middleware?

 ### Messaging